Off-Campus Physical Education

 Description of the Off-Campus Physical Education Program

 The OCPE Program is a partnership between Ector County Independent School District and approved Off-campus agencies.
 Only practice hours may count towards the state-required time.
 Game days and competitions will not count toward the total weekly participation hours.
 Agencies must provide an alternative place of instruction during inclement weather.
 Students will receive a numerical grade for each grading period and a final numerical grade for the semester.
 Students may not be enrolled in OCPE and any other general Physical Education class or Physical Education substitution at the same time.
 The OCPE Agency will be monitored during the year to ensure that each student receives a quality, off-campus physical education experience.
+Parents must sumbit application two weeks prior to the start of the school year.

 In order for a waiver to be granted, ECISD will follow the guidelines set by the law as stated in Texas Administrative Code (TAC) §74.11 (d)(7)(C).
 The term “appropriate” implies, among other things, that the substitute activity is in congruence with the Physical Education Texas Essential Knowledge and Skills (TEKS) as closely as possible, if not above and beyond the rigor of the standards.
 Providers may apply under one of the following categories: